igneous-labs/sanctum-block-rewards-cli/README.md

           The stake pool account linked to your LST

       --total-rewards-pct <TOTAL_REWARDS_PCT>
-          Percentage of total stake allocated for the LST
+          Percentage of stake you want to consider for calculating the block rewards

       --lst-rewards-pct <LST_REWARDS_PCT>
           Percentage of block rewards to share to LST holders